webian/pb_social/Documentation/Introduction/Index.rst

 Introduction
 ============

 With this extension we decided to fill a gap of social media integration in typo3.
-Our Goal is it to provide an easy and time-saving way of integrating and interacting with common social media platforms.
+Our goal is it to provide an easy and time-saving way of integrating and interacting with common social media platforms.
 As you know nothing is perfect but we will give our best to make this extension as comfortable as you need it.
-For this we need your Feedback, so if you need something or have something to say, don't hesitate to contact us.
-Either write us an email at info@plusb.de.
+For this we need your feedback, so if you need anything or have something to say, don't hesitate to contact us.
+Simply write an email to info@plusb.de.

 Please visit the plugin homepage http://plusb.de/log/social-media-streams-pb_social/